abrgr/abrgr.github.io/_posts/2019-04-20-computer-science-and-the-purpose-of-life.md

 It is the directness with which we deal with our models of reality and the existence and prominence of this game inside the game--this recursive model building--that makes computer science fairly unique and, perhaps second only to mathematics, deserving of a spot near the top of the fields of human endeavor that, practiced properly, bring one closest to harmony with the purpose of life.

-*Recommended reading for all computer scientists: [Introduction to Objectivist Epistemology](https://www.amazon.com/Introduction-Objectivist-Epistemology-Expanded-Second-ebook/dp/B002OSXD8C)*
+*Recommended reading for all computer scientists and fellow modelers of reality: [Introduction to Objectivist Epistemology](https://www.amazon.com/Introduction-Objectivist-Epistemology-Expanded-Second-ebook/dp/B002OSXD8C)*